 The Bhutanese cuisine is known for its spiciness.
 When you are served a dish for the first time, the host would probably make it less spicy to match your taste.
 But if you want to indulge in the real flavour of Bhutanese cuisine, you should ask them to cook the food with regular spiciness.

 That’s exactly what I did.
 “Bhutanese food is supposed to be spicy, right?”
 I asked Yangzom during my first dinner.
-“Mom must have added less spiciness thinking you wouldn’t prefer your food spicy,” she replied.
+“Mom must have made it less spicy thinking you wouldn’t prefer your food spicy,” she replied.
 “Well, I would love to experience how the actual spicy Bhutanese food tastes like.
 Can you serve it to me tomorrow?”
 I asked.

-Every meal I was served afterward was spicier.
+Every meal I was served afterwards was spicier.
 I think it wasn’t really as spicy as I thought it would be, though.
 I could handle the spiciness pretty well, I must say.

 During my three-night stay at Tshering Farmhouse, I was served delicious, mouthwatering (literally, all that spiciness) food.
 Be it simple white rice served with Ema Datshi (the highly popular Cheese and Chilli dish in Bhutan) or vegetable rice served with tea as breakfast, every dish I had was better than another.